AgataMaria/CSNotes-missed-semester/CSNotes-L9.md

 > Side note: `cmp` is a neat tool for comparing the files - `cmp FILE_1 FILE_2` + `echo $?` // == 0 if the files are the same

+### **A**symmetric cryptography (╯⊙ ⊱ ⊙╰ )
+Similar idea, but with a twist! :lollipop:
+**Asymetric key crypto functions** have:
+- keygen function (randomised, produces **two** keys - one PUBLic, one PRIVate)
+- encrypt function (takes plaintext + PUBL key, returns ciphertext)
+- decrypt function (takes ciphertext + PRIV key, produces plaintext)

+What's the point?
+You can keep the key public to allow clients to encrypt data for you, but only the holder of the private key will be able to decrypt it.
+Public key can close things, private key can open them - it's more like the public key is a padlock and the private key is a key.

+#### Signing and verifying
+Signing software functions model: sing(PRIV key, message) => signature
+verify(message, signature, PUBL key) => True/False
+(hard to forge the signature without the PRIV, verification will only check out if you use PRIV for signing and PUBL for verifying)

+#### Usage
+PGP email encryption (pretty cool, you can post your public key and ask people to send you encypted messages).
+Checkout [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy)
+Private messaging (some services use this to establish private message exchange - like [Signal](https://signal.org/)) and [Keybase](https://keybase.io/)
+Signing software

+### How to exchange keys
+OK this is all cool, but how do you verify that the public key you see, is the correct key and the person/body is who/what they are: